James5979/literate-devops-site/content/portfolio/kubernetes/namespace.md

 weight = 13
 +++

-A namespace is a mechanism to isolate groups of resources in a cluster.
+A namespace is a mechanism to isolate groups of resources within a cluster.

 ## Create a namespace {#create-a-namespace}